kristinemlarson/gnssrefl/docs/pages/README_dailyavg.md

 If you are not sure what values to use at your GNSS site, run it once with very minimal constraints.
 The code provides some feedback plots that will let you pick better values.

+Note: the computed daily average value should be associated with 12:00 UTC, not midnight.

 Here is an example from one of our use cases where there are a few large outliers.
 I have set the median filter value to 2 meters and the required number of tracks to 12: